JamesCoding888/JavaOCP20221017/README.md

 - Description:

-		This Java program reads the content of a file named "lotto.txt" located in the subdirectory "data"
+		This Java program reads the content of a file named "lottery.txt" located in the subdirectory "data"

-		and creates a copy of its content in a new file named "lotto_Copy.txt" located in the same directory.
+		and creates a copy of its content in a new file named "lottery_Copy.txt" located in the same directory.

 		The program uses FileReader and FileWriter classes to read and write the file content, respectively.